 Now that we've explained the basic concept of perpendicular lines in geometry, let's scroll down to work on specific geometry problems relating to this topic.

-Prove:If two straight lines intersect at a point and form a linear pair of equal angles, they are perpendicular.Given:m∠1 = m∠2, prove that the lines L1 and … [Read more...] about Linear Pair Perpendicular Theorem
+In today's lesson, we'll prove the Linear Pair Perpendicular Theorem: This theorem states that if two straight lines intersect at a point, and the linear pair of angles they form have an equal … [Read more...] about Linear Pair Perpendicular Theorem

-In the previous problem, we showed that if a transversal line is perpendicular to one of two parallel lines, it is also perpendicular to the other parallel line.
-Now we will show the opposite - that … [Read more...] about Converse Perpendicular Transversal Theorem
+In today's lesson, we will see a step by step proof of the Perpendicular Transversal Theorem: if a line is perpendicular to 1 of 2 parallel lines, it's also perpendicular to the other.
+In the … [Read more...] about Perpendicular Transversal Theorem